Eyewear craziness

 • Henry Jullien: glasses made in France, usually luxury metal frames gold or silver plated.
 I much prefer the solid and lighter Japanese counterpart in titanium

 • Jimmy Fairly: another French brand with cheap glasses and lots of “classic” design.
-I found the glasss much too big and of over all bad quality compared to others, but the price is very good for what they offer
+I found the glasses much too big and of overall bad quality compared to others, but the price is very good for what they offer

-• Mykita: German brand with very light steel and lots of different design, almost too much.
-I however don’t like the screwless hinges, temples are either opened or closed
+• Mykita: German brand with very light steel and lots of different designs, almost too much.
+I however do not like the screwless hinges, temples are either opened or closed

 • Rezin: glasses made entirely of wood, very unique and design.
 But very big!